elkorn/afronski.github.io/_drafts/other-loose-topics.md

 - Chef - agent, server-client architecture, Ruby.
   - Ruby, full blown framework, extending only with that language.

-# V8 and compilation cache

-- V8, Compilation Cache, Function.prototype.toString (it returns everything),
-  trick with UID in the comment of function body (for distinguishing JITed functions) and why functions with huge comments are de-optimized by V8 (they are too big for cache).

 # Maintainability hell on your own wish

 - No standards, no common idioms.
 Everyone is solving the same problem in multiple different ways.
 Do you want an example - let's talk about asynchronous flows?
 Callbacks, promises, generators and incoming standard `async` / `await`.
 Each one is significantly different.